3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Abstract

 \section{Abstract}

-Leveraging parallel hardware (e.g. GPUs) to conduct deep neural network (DNN) training/inference, though significantly speeds up the computations, raises several data privacy concerns.
-Trusted execution environments (TEEs) have emerged as a promising solution to enable privacy-preserving inference and training.
-TEEs, however, have limited memory and computation resources which renders it not comparable to untrusted parallel hardware in performance.
-To mitigate the trade-off between privacy and computing performance, we propose an \emph{asymmetric} model decomposition framework, AsymML, to (1) accelerate training/inference using parallel hardware; and (2) preserve privacy using TEEs.
-By exploiting the low-rank characteristics in data and intermediate features, AsymML asymmetrically splits a DNN model into \emph{trusted} and \emph{untrusted} parts: the trusted part features privacy-sensitive data but incurs small compute/memory costs; while the untrusted part is computationally-intensive but not privacy-sensitive.
-Computing performance and privacy are guaranteed by respectively delegating the trusted and untrusted part to TEEs and GPUs.
-Furthermore, we present a theoretical rank bound analysis showing that low-rank characteristics are still preserved in intermediate features, which guarantees efficiency of AsymML.
-Extensive evaluations on DNN models shows that AsymML delivers $11.2\times$ speedup in inference, $7.6\times$ in training compared to the TEE-only executions.
+{Leveraging parallel hardware (e.g. GPUs) for deep neural network (DNN) training brings high computing performance.
+However, it raises data privacy concerns as GPUs lack a trusted environment to protect the data.
+Trusted execution environments (TEEs) have emerged as a promising solution to achieve privacy-preserving learning.
+Unfortunately, TEEs' limited computing power renders them not comparable to GPUs in performance.
+To improve the trade-off among privacy, computing performance, and model accuracy, we propose an \emph{asymmetric} model decomposition framework, \AsymML{}, to (1) accelerate training using parallel hardware; and (2) achieve a strong privacy guarantee using TEEs and differential privacy (DP) with much less accuracy compromised compared to DP-only methods.
+By exploiting the low-rank characteristics in training data and intermediate features, \AsymML{} asymmetrically decomposes inputs and intermediate activations into low-rank and residual parts.
+With the decomposed data, the target DNN model is accordingly split into a \emph{trusted} and an \emph{untrusted} part.
+The trusted part performs computations on low-rank data, with low compute and memory costs.
+The untrusted part is fed with residuals perturbed by very small noise.
+Privacy, computing performance, and model accuracy are well managed by respectively delegating the trusted and the untrusted part to TEEs and GPUs.
+We provide a formal DP guarantee that demonstrates that, for the same privacy guarantee, combining asymmetric data decomposition and DP requires much smaller noise compared to solely using DP without decomposition.
+This improves the privacy-utility trade-off significantly compared to using only DP methods without decomposition.
+Furthermore, we present a rank bound analysis showing that the low-rank structure is preserved after each layer across the entire model.
+Our extensive evaluations on DNN models show that \AsymML{} delivers $7.6\times$ speedup in training compared to the TEE-only executions while ensuring privacy.
+We also demonstrate that \AsymML{} is effective in protecting data under common attacks such as model inversion and gradient attacks.}